 • Higher levels of happiness

-Additional research also found that children’s meditation can improve attention, reduce overactive behavior, lower stress, and increase working memory.7 Mindfulness practice has even been found to increase kids’ sense of social responsibility!8 And all that relaxation has a positive impact on microbial health, which bolsters immunity to keep kids feeling their best.
+Additional research also found that children’s meditation can improve attention, reduce overactive behavior, lower stress, and increase working memory.7 Mindfulness practice has even been found to increase kids’ sense of social responsibility!8 And all that relaxation has a positive impact on microbial health, which supports immunity to help keep kids feeling their best.

 Getting kids to embrace mindfulness is an interesting challenge though—if it isn’t fun, they simply aren’t going to do it.
 Healthy habits for kids need to feel like, well, child’s play, or they’ll never get off the ground.
 These seven entry-level mindfulness practices are simple, engaging, and enjoyable ways to introduce children to mindful living—and they can be easily adapted to your kids’ ages and interests.